 Does this mean you should never examine or question those feelings or impulses?
 No. It is always worthwhile as a writer to explore the feelings of reluctance that arise when a difficult editorial suggestion is on the table.
 Sometimes we don’t want to trammel the purity of our vision, but other times the reluctance comes from other places.
 Places like: I am so ready to be done with this story and to move on to the next thing.
 Or: I don’t know how to do what’s being asked of me in a way that makes the story as good or better.

 No writer, writing instructor or editor should ever argue that you should sell out your true artistic impulses by throwing your story under the bus.
 If you’ve got a great tragic ending and someone offers you big bucks to make it happy–we should all face such dilemmas!–and it would truly feel like a betrayal of the work, then you might feel you’ve diminished yourself and the piece by doing the changes and taking the cash.

 But I want to emphasize that editors and readers do not set out to deliberately ruin stories.
 Editorial suggestions, even commercially motivated ones, are often good suggestions.
 So do check in with yourself, now and then.
 Are you leading with No out of habit, without even considering or trying to make the change?
 Sometimes this is the right instinct, but at other times it can potentially be a reflex that causes you to discard worthwhile artistic possibilities.

 As for how to make revisions once you’ve decided on possible changes to a story, that’s a topic for another essay.
 Or, really, several other essays.

 Advice for new writers at this site is provided for free and without ads.
-If you use and appreciate the essays, you can support me in various ways, including subscribing to the A.M.
-Dellamonica Curious Fictions feed, buying me a coffee, or buying my books or stories.
+If you use and appreciate the essays, you can support me in various ways, including buying me a coffee (once or monthly!), or buying my books or stories.